 Minutes later, help me God.

 Minutes later, the end of the meditation is signaled.
 Godsend.
 Eyes open.
 I can’t feel nor move my lower body.
 Minutes pass as I sit still.
 As life starts coming back into my knees and ankles, I start feeling as if something big is about to happen.
-But it doesn’t.
-It comes close, but it doesn’t happen, whatever it is.
+But nothing happens, whatever it is.
 Maybe it happened, but I missed it like a sports cameraman sometimes misses some moment.

 As I lay in bed, reflecting on this experience, confused and exhausted I fall asleep 20000 miles under the sea.

 Vipassana Meditation Day 5

 Wake-up call one.
 Wake-up call two.
 Thinking about last night’s experience, I decide to, even though I don’t have to, do two hours of resolute determination for the first meditation session of the day.
 But I’ll need an extra cushion.
 It’s 4:30, raining heavy outside, and the sun has still not risen.
 Sitting confidently on THREE cushions, I start meditating, observing pulsations, tingling sensations, and light pressures on different body parts.

 After maybe 45 minutes, intense pain manifests in the knees, ankles, and back.

 Fifteen minutes later, the pain becomes unbearable.

 Five minutes later, I come to the realization that additional meditation cushions don’t prevent the opening of the gates of hell, they merely postpone it.

 God have mercy upon on my body.